-8 If they are franked, according to Australian income tax laws and subject to a maximum of 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax.
+9 If they are franked, according to Australian income tax laws and subject to a maximum of 15% in other cases.

-9 In Belgium, the tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.
-Note that in Argentina dividend distribution is generally not subject to tax.
+10 The tax may not exceed 10% of the dividends if the beneficial owner is a company holding at least 25% of the capital and 15% in other cases.